vthib/boreal/boreal/README.md

 properly handle and will require a scan for the string.
 If you think you have a rule that should not require scanning but does, please report it.

+## Missing Features

+A few features that are available in YARA are still missing.
+If you are looking into using boreal in place of YARA, some of those might be blockers for you:

+#### Missing modules

+See the module list [above](#modules).
+This will greatly depend on declared interest, as I'm unsure how often those are used.
+If you would like to use boreal but a module that you need is not implemented, please create an issue.

+#### Saving and loading compiled rules

+I am not quite sure what are the use-cases for this YARA feature, as the compilation of YARA rules is not that time consuming.
+Please create an issue with a use-case if this is a feature you would need.

 ## Other optimizations

 Another optimization that is planned but not ready yet include slimmed down modules, where for